trovit/PCCronManagerBundle/README.md

 ### Run

 There are two ways to execute the cron manager: via a cronjob or via system daemon.
+It's important the cron executes every minute, due to the logic to determine if the tasks must be ran or not.

 #### Via Cronjob: